d2l-ai/d2l-en/chapter_multilayer-perceptrons/weight-decay.md

 the distance between a function and zero?
 There is no single right answer.
-In fact, entire branches of mathematics, e.g. in functional analysis and the theory of Banach spaces are devoted to answering this issue.
+In fact, entire branches of mathematics, e.g., in functional analysis and the theory of Banach spaces are devoted to answering this issue.

 For our present purposes, a very simple interpretation will suffice: